Date of Award

 Scholarly Commons Citation

 Babin, Andrey, "An Alternative Method of Identification of a Failed Engine in Twin-Engine Propeller Aircraft" (2018).
-Dissertations and Theses.
+PhD Dissertations and Master's Theses.
 398.